 - School year

-- August – June
+- August – June, with three terms

 - School hours